-Shops, Stores and Supermarkets
+Shops, Stores, Supermarkets and Garages

-The licensing authority will normally consider licensing shops, stores and supermarkets to sell alcohol for consumption off the premises at any times they are open for shopping.
+The licensing authority will normally consider licensing shops, stores, supermarkets and garages to sell alcohol for consumption off the premises within the core hours defined above.

 The licensing authority may consider whether there are very good reasons for restricting those hours.
 For example, a limitation of opening hours may be appropriate following relevant representations from the police in the case of shops known to be the focus of disorder and disturbance because people gather there and engage in nuisance and/or anti-social behaviour.